 Despite or because of the newly metaphysical orientation of the empire’s governing philosophy, practical arts and crafts flourished in Song China.
 In fact, the eleventh century was arguably the absolute high point of Chinese invention, as China enjoyed the status of the most technologically advanced society anywhere in the world as well as the richest and most populous.
 A new use was found for woodblock printing: the creation of the first paper currency to see widespread use anywhere in the world.
 Soon after, printing itself was revolutionized, thanks to the invention of movable type.

 In contrast to woodblock printing, which demands that a skilled craftsman meticulously carve from scratch a wood relief of each page to be printed, moveable-type printing employs reliefs of individual glyphs; these constitute the “type” which gives it its name.
 The pieces of type are reusable; they can be rearranged again and again inside a frame to create new pages.
-The technique is ironically more efficient when used with an alphabetic language like those found in the West.
+The technique is actually more efficient when used with an alphabetic language like those found in the West.
 Such a language can get by with as a few as 75 or so individual pieces of type, while an iconographic language like Chinese requires thousands of pieces to represent all of its glyphs.
 Nevertheless, movable type was invented in China first, four centuries before Johannes Gutenberg did the same in Europe.

 While the original inventor of woodblock printing in China will forever remain anonymous, we do have the name of the man who first invented movable type: Bi Sheng, who accomplished the feat around 1045.
 He used type made from fired clay rather than the metal pieces Gutenberg would later employ, but their techniques were otherwise very similar.
-(Although clay was obviously not as durable as metal, one advantage it offered was the possibility of carving new pieces of type on the spot when a new or rare glyph was necessary — a useful possibility indeed when working with a language with as many characters as Chinese.)
-Then again, it so happens that the world’s first metal movable type was also Chinese.
+(Although clay was not as durable as metal, one advantage it offered was the possibility of carving new pieces of type on the spot when a completely new or seldom-used glyph was needed — a useful possibility indeed when working with a language with as many characters as Chinese.)
+Then again, it so happens that the world’s very first metal movable type was also Chinese.
 Made from tin, it arrived late in the Song dynasty or early in the next one — i.e., still well before Gutenberg.

 In addition to this perfecting of the second Great Invention of printing, the third and fourth of the Four Great Inventions also appeared during the Song dynasty.